 - Noticeable holes in your tooth’s surface

-- Feeling pits in the tooth giving you trouble
+- Feeling pits in the tooth that cause pain

 As part of your routine dental hygiene practices, check to see if your existing fillings have any wear and tear.
 It is not uncommon for the edges of a filling to become rough over time.
 The material of the filling can also become weak and start breaking down.
 If you feel rough edges or suspect the filling is weakening, it is time for dental intervention.
 Otherwise, those issues could mean it is more difficult to remove or prevent plaque build-up.

-Do you have questions regarding the question, “How does tooth decay develop?”
+Do you have questions about how tooth decay develops?
 Are you worried that your teeth might be decaying despite your dental hygiene efforts?
 No one should have to go through these frustrations without receiving answers.
-Contact Lovett Sharpstown 972.848.8947 today to learn more about tooth decay and how we can help.
+Contact Lovett Dental Sharpstown 972.848.8947 today to learn more about tooth decay and how we can help.